kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 ```
 📦 TEKBOT-WEST-WRO-FE
 ├── 📁 3D_printables # 3D models ready for printing robot components
+├── 📁 MACHINE LEARNING MODEL # contains the trained model for the CORAL accelerator
 ├── 📁 schemes # Wiring and schematic diagram
 ├── 📁 src # Source code for robot control and challenge algorithms
 ├── 📁 team photos # Photos of the team